-The school expects all members of the school community, particularly staff and governors to be committed to raising standards and diminishing the attainment difference for our pupils.
+The school expects all members of the school community, particularly staff and governors to be committed to raising standards and closing the gaps in attainment for our pupils.

-5.1 The Head and Senior Leadership Team
+5.1 The Headteacher and Leadership Team

-The Head, Teresa Cross, and the Senior Leadership Team are responsible for implementing this policy.
-They will ensure that all staff are aware of their responsibilities in narrowing the gaps of our pupils.
+The Headteacher, Governing Body and the Leadership Team are responsible for the implementation of this policy.
+They will ensure that all staff are aware of their responsibilities in closing the gaps of our pupils.
 They also ensure that staff are given appropriate support and relevant professional development opportunities to accelerate pupil's progress and attainment.
-Through appraisal arrangements, they will make sure diminishing the difference between pupils eligible for pupil premium funding is a priority area of focus for the school.
+Through appraisal arrangements, they will make sure closing the attainment gap between pupils eligible for pupil premium funding and their peers, is a priority and the strategies adopted clearly set out in the SDP (School's Development Plan)

-It will be the responsibility of the Head to report to Governors on:
+It will be the responsibility of the Leadership Team to report to Governors on: